KyleAMathews/blog-2/_posts/2015-09-13-writing-an-x86-emulator-in-javascript.md

 };
 {% endhighlight %}

-If the opcode is actually an opcode prefix, then we have to read the next byte, the actual opcode:
+If the opcode is in fact an opcode prefix, then we have to read the next byte, the actual opcode:

 {% highlight javascript %}